thexant/BotReadme/index.md

 ```
 - These should be voice channels that are dedicated, in view, not mixed with other channels and set so that users cannot connect, but can see.
 ---
+**8. (Optional) Enable Global LFG
+`/enablegloballfg [guilds]`
+- This enables global LFG for your server, allowing it to recieve global pings from other servers.
+Adding Server ID's in the optional field will restrict the global pings your server recieves to ones from those servers.
+More can be added with:
+`/addgloballfg`
+- The feature can be disabled with `/disablegloballfg`

 ### Channel Configuration